 Former Missouri law officer convicted of double murder

-ST. CHARLES, Mo.
-(AP) _ A former Dent County sheriff’s deputy and state correctional officer has been convicted of killing his ex-girlfriend and her boyfriend.
+ST. CHARLES, Mo. – A former Dent County sheriff’s deputy and state correctional officer has been convicted of killing his ex-girlfriend and her boyfriend.

 A St. Charles County jury on Thursday found Marvin Rice guilty of first-degree murder in the 2011 death of 32-year-old Annette Durham.
 He was also found guilty of second-degree murder in the death of 39-year-old Steven Strotkamp.